Introduction to Acupuncture

-Acupuncture is one of the oldest health care systems across the globe, and its origins can be traced back at least two millenniums.
-It is a holistic approach but also recognises modern day health issues with old world solutions.
-It is still increasingly popular among cultures across the world.
-Its low rate of side effects combined with its recognised success make it appealing to those seeking alternative or supplemental medical treatment.
-The practice focuses on prevention as well as treatment, which means virtually anyone can benefit from it.
+Acupuncture is one of the oldest health care systems and its origins can be traced back at least two millenniums.
+It is a holistic approach but also recognizes modern day health issues with old world solutions.
+It is increasingly popular across the world.
+Its used for a variety of conditions making it appealing to those seeking alternative or supplemental medical treatment.

 How acupuncture works

 To understand acupuncture, one must understand Qi (pronounced chee), or the Chinese word for life energy.
 Qi is, according to traditional Chinese Medicine, the energy we use to move our extremities, to breathe and pump blood, and it essentially operates our organs.
 With acupuncture, the tiny needles stimulate the Qi in one’s body.
-Based on where they are placed, they relay a signal to your nervous system or even immune system, giving them a “nudge” to resolve pain and disease.
+Based on where they are placed, they relay a signal to your nervous system or even immune system.

 Put simply, the traditional model of acupuncture involves correcting disturbances in the flow of a body’s Qi.
-Once the correction is made, the body is more able to heal itself more naturally, through methods such as proper dieting and exercise.
+Once the correction is made, the body is more able to heal itself more naturally through methods such as proper diet, nutrition and exercise.

 What conditions can acupuncture treat?